libthinkpad/libthinkpad.github.io/model/about.md

 ### <img title="Italy" src="/res/italy.png"/> &nbsp; smlb

-smlb is on of the testers and the maintainer of the Arch Linux AUR
+smlb is one of the testers and the maintainer of the Arch Linux AUR
 packages.
 He is the first to test dockd on Mini Dock Series 3 with
 an X230 and report back bugs.